To print this page properly - use Print icon located on the page.

 Web Site

-The Web Committee could use volunteers to help maintain different areas of the web site.
-As of June 2010, the MNPS web site is hosted in a content management system, with an editor that works like a word-processing program.
+MNPS could use volunteers to help maintain different areas of the web site.
+The MNPS web site is hosted in a content management system, with an editor that works like a word-processing program.
 No HTML coding knowledge is required, but it is helpful to understand it in case something looks funny.

-If you are interested in volunteering for any of the above web site activities, or have a suggestion on what you would like to see (and work on!), please contact info @ mdflora.org.
+If you are interested in volunteering for any of the above activities, or have a suggestion on what you would like to see (and work on!), please contact info@mdflora.org.